 - 43. Operating Leases Assets taken on lease primarily consist of leased land taken for the purpose of setting up retail outlets, depot operations and properties for use by the Corporation.
 These lease arrangements are normally renewed on expiry of the term.
 Amount of lease rental expenses recognized in the Statement of Profit & Loss is given under Note 27 'Other expenses'. - 44.
 Considering the Government policies and modalities of compensating the oil marketing companies towards under-recoveries, future cash flows have been worked out based on the desired margins for deciding on impairment of related Cash Generating Units.
 Since there is no indication of impairment of assets as at Balance Sheet date as per the assessment carried out, no impairment has been considered.
 In view of assumptions being technical, peculiar to the industry and Government policy, the auditors have relied on the same. - 45.
-During the year 2015-16, an amount of ₹ 73.40 Crores (2014-15: ₹ 29.45 Crores) has been charged to revenue towards Enabling Assets on which the Corporation does not have a control. - 46.
-Disclosure as required by Regulation 34(3) and 53(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+During the year 2015-16, an amount of ₹73.40 Crores (2014-15: ₹29.45 Crores) has been charged to revenue towards Enabling Assets on which the Corporation does not have a control. - 46.
+Disclosure as required by Regulation 34(3) and 53(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015

-(₹ in Crores) Particulars Balance e as on Maximum amou during t U 31/03/2016 31/03/2015 2015 - 16 2014 - 15 a) Loans and advances in the nature of loans to subsidiary Companies (by name and amount) Inter Corporate Loan to HPCL - Biofuels Ltd. 84.00 - 84.00 - b) Loans and advances in the nature of loans to joint ventures (by name and amount) Inter Corporate Loan to Bhagyanagar Gas Ltd. 75.00 75.00 75.00 75.00 C) Loans and advances in the nature of loans to firms/ companies in which directors are interested - - - - d) Investment by the loanee in the shares of HPCL and its subsidiary company, when the Company has made a loan or advance in the nature of loan - - - -
+(₹ in Crores) Maximum amount outstanding Balance as on during the year Particulars 31/03/2016 2015 - 16 31/03/2015 2014 - 15 Loans and advances in the nature of loans to subsidiary Companies (by name and amount) Inter Corporate Loan to HPCL - Biofuels Ltd. 84.00 84.00 b) Loans and advances in the nature of loans to ioint ventures (by name and amount) Inter Corporate Loan to Bhagyanagar Gas Ltd. 75.00 75.00 75.00 75.00 c) Loans and advances in the nature of loans to firms/ companies in which directors are interested d) Investment by the loanee in the shares of HPCL and its subsidiary company, when the Company has made a loan or advance in the nature of loan